QubitProducts/prom-client/README.md

 ### Garbage Collection

 To avoid dependencies in this module, GC stats are kept outside of it.
 If you want GC stats, you can use https://github.com/SimenB/node-prometheus-gc-stats

+### Disabling

+In certain environments you might want to entirely disable the client.
+Ror example if you are running mocha tests in watch mode, the prom client might start complaining about re-registered metrics.
+There are two methods to disabling the client:

+- You can set the `DISABLE_PROM_CLIENT` environment variable, e.g: `DISABLE_PROM_CLIENT=1 mocha -w test/unit`
+- Alternatively you can call `promClient.register.disable()` in your test setup, and `promClient.register.enable()` in the teardown.
+This strategy is useful if in some tests you want to verify metric registration, but in others you want to ignore it.
+The `disable()` method also clears the metrics.